Ambeco/async/README.md

  - interface **VoidFuture** extends Future:
    The reference to a step of a chain of async operations with no return type.
    - Attach a FutureListener, or a FutureProducer.
-   - Join with another VoidFuture to produce a child VoidFuture that waits for both, join with a ValueFuture to produce a child ValueFuture, or join with a BiValueFuture to produce a child BiValueFuture.
  - interface **FutureResult<R>**:
    The return value from a future.
    - Check if it's succeeded.